Pancit choca

 Pancit choca is a Filipino black seafood noodle dish made with squid ink and bihon (rice vermicelli).
 It originates from Cavite, Philippines, and is originally known as pancit choca en su tinta in Caviteño Chavacano.
-It is also known more commonly as pancit pusit in Filipino.
+It is also known more commonly as pancit pusít in Filipino.
 It is a type of pancit.

 Names

+The aesthetic significance of Luzon pancit is visible in the use of squid ink by Caviteños in Tanza, Cavite City and Trece Mártires.
+The dish is mainly sourced from cuttlefish, an archetypal Chabacano dish, Choko being the Chabacano for cuttlefish.
+Its black color led to its initial consumption only during Lent or funerals.
+It is topped with the complementary green of kamiás (A. bilimbi) and the orange-brown of fried garlic.

 In original Caviteño Chavacano, the dish is known as pancit choca (or choco) en su tinta, literally "noodle with squid in its own ink", commonly shortened to pancit choca or pancit choco.
 Choca or choco (sometimes spelled choka or choko) means "squid" in Chavacano.